Kikobeats/superb-es/README.md

   Options
     --capitalize  Capitalize the first letter of the word.
     --all         Get all the words instead of a random word.
+    --female      Get a female random word.
     --plural      Get all the plurals words.
+    --prefix      Add a prefix adverb before your superb word.
 ```

 ## API